M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Asymptotics for M-estimators

 \section{Asymptotics for M-estimators}

-In this appendix we establish the consistency, $\sqrt{N}$-consistency, and asymptotic linearity of M-estimators under \samplingSchemeName{.} Throughout this section, it will be convenient to define empirical (weighted) averaging operators $\bfs_N$, $\bfts_N$ and $\bftp_N$, such that for any $p^* \in \mathbb{Z}_+$ and fixed function $f : \mathbb{R}^p \to \mathbb{R}^{p^*}$, Note that using this notation, $\htPTD$ consists of the following 3 component estimators given in Equation \eqref{eq:PTDComponentEstimatorsDEF}, In this appendix we study the asymptotic properties of these 3 component estimators.
+In this appendix we prove the consistency, $\sqrt{N}$-consistency, and asymptotic linearity of M-estimators under \samplingSchemeName{.} Taken together, these results establish Theorem \ref{theorem:AsymptoticLInearMestsStacked} and Corollary \ref{cor:PTDEstAsymptoticallyLinear} from the main text.

+Throughout this appendix, it will be convenient to define empirical (weighted) averaging operators $\bfs_N$, $\bfts_N$ and $\bftp_N$, such that for any $p^* \in \mathbb{Z}_+$ and fixed function $f : \mathbb{R}^p \to \mathbb{R}^{p^*}$, Note that using this notation, $\htPTD$ consists of the following 3 component estimators given in Equation \eqref{eq:PTDComponentEstimatorsDEF}, In this appendix we study the asymptotic properties of these 3 component estimators.

 In the next subsection we present a helpful lemma, and some properties of the empirical weighted averaging operators $\bfs_N$, $\bfts_N$ and $\bftp_N$.
 These properties of averages are subsequently used to prove, consistency, $\sqrt{N}$-consistency and asymptotic linearity of the 3 estimators in \eqref{eq:PTDComponentEstimatorsOperatorNotation}.